lagweasel/router-pref-issue/README.txt

-./disable-m.sh: disable 'medium' preference router advertisements (sends 0-lifetime RA to expire previous advertisements) ./test-ping.sh: send test ping from 'main' VM ./show-route.sh: show IPv6 route info from 'main' VM (runs 'ip -6 route' in main VM) ./show-journal.sh: show the journal for systemd-networkd from 'main' VM (has debug logging enabled) ./monitor-radv.sh: run radvdump on main VM to show router advertisements received by main VM (in realtime / needs to be left running for a while to show stuff)
+./disable-m.sh: disable 'medium' preference router advertisements (sends 0-lifetime RA to expire previous advertisements) ./test-ping.sh: send test ping from 'main' VM ./show-route.sh: show IPv6 route info from 'main' VM (runs 'ip -6 route' in main VM) ./show-route-fix.sh: show IPv6 route info from 'fix' VM (runs 'ip -6 route' in fix VM) ./show-journal.sh: show the journal for systemd-networkd from 'main' VM (has debug logging enabled) ./monitor-radv.sh: run radvdump on main VM to show router advertisements received by main VM (in realtime / needs to be left running for a while to show stuff)
+./show-systemd-version.sh: show systemd version from 'main' VM ./show-systemd-version-fix.sh: show systemd version from 'fix' VM (to verify that patch has been built/installed)

 Final cleanup